Stoney Ridge Farmer Gets a Tour of Meyer Hatchery

 Meyer Hatchery has an innovative water reclamation system to save and recycle the water used to clean the hatching equipment.
 Learn more about how the water is recycled and used in other areas of the hatchery as Karen discusses it in the video of the tour.

 Then Stoney Ridge Farmer visits the Meyer Hatchery packing floor where Josh and Meghan pack a customer’s order.
 From April 1 through November 30, Meyer Hatchery can ship as few as 3 chicks and you can mix the different breeds to reach that minimum.
 This flexibility means that you get to pick and choose the exact flock of your dreams!

 It’s worth the drive to come out and visit our store at Polk, OH.
-Although we don’t often give public tours, sign up for our email newsletter for announcements like our summer Customer Appreciation event where we give public tours.
 Thanks to Josh the Stoney Ridge Farmer for coming out for a visit!